Directed by Raphael Nussbaum

 The pair talk, their conversation revealing Bonnie’s dissatisfaction with her young life.
 We cut away to follow Pat as she visits Dan’s home and robs him of cash and more, the Daubreys’ gardener oddly unconcerned thanks in part to Pat distracting him.

 As Pat drives back, Bonnie and Dan continue to talk.
 She does a seductive dance, then reveals to him the gun is just a water pistol.
-We see Pat cruelly toss Bibi off a cliff after the dog bits her.
+We see Pat cruelly toss Bibi off a cliff after the dog bites her.
 She then returns and she and Bonnie leave, but then only Bonnie returns, apparently to check whether or not Dan kept his promise to lie there for a half-hour.

 Soon Bonnie figures out Pat has left her, taking the car and all of the loot she hauled.
 Bonnie and her captive talk a little more, then she gets the idea to have a little fun.